acadia2025/website/_posts/2001-01-10-adaptive-assembly.md

 ## Workshop Team
 ---

-**Jon Penvose** - University of Pennsylvania Weitzman School of Design, MSD Robotics and Autonomous Systems (MSD-RAS)
+**Jon Penvose** - OKIE5 (Co-Founder) & University of Pennsylvania, MSD Robotics and Autonomous Systems (MSD-RAS)
-**Qian Gu** - Robotics Architect / Engineer | PATTERNS Designer
+**Qian Gu** - OKIE5 (Co-Founder) Robotics Engineer & University of Pennsylvania, MSD Robotics and Autonomous Systems (MSD-RAS)

 ## Workshop Description
 In response to Miami's escalating vulnerability to climate-induced disasters, this workshop explores how real-time robotic sensing and AI-assisted planning can transform found materials (i.e., rubble, debris, and displaced objects) alongside pre-designed aggregates into protective infrastructure.
 Using NVIDIA Isaac Sim, participants will simulate the stacking and assembly of these elements into barricades, infill systems, and resilient barriers.

 Equipped with computer vision and stereo depth sensing, the robotic system catalogs its surroundings and makes physically informed decisions about placement, fit, and structural stability.
 By combining site-discovered fragments with purpose-made components that guide assembly and distribute force, the workshop proposes a flexible, deployable strategy for both post-disaster conditions and proactive planning in high-risk areas.

-Participants will configure and control a virtual robotic arm fitted with a ZED2 stereo depth camera to detect, classify, and simulate the autonomous assembly of materials.
+Participants will configure and control a virtual robotic arm fitted with a RealSense stereo depth camera to detect, classify, and simulate the autonomous assembly of materials.
 By learning to use Isaac Sim's physics engine and sensor emulation, attendees will prototype AI-augmented workflows for adapting to unstructured environments using automation, robotics, and computational design.

 ## Key Learning Outcomes
 - **Gain practical experience using Isaac Sim** to simulate robotic manipulation tasks